Aatmjeet/java-multithreading/README.md

 # java-multithreading

-This repository contains my progress of learning multithreading on Java
+This repository contains my progress of learning multithreading on Java.